tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/安全管理/配置云数据库安全组_intl_en.md

 >!TencentDB security group currently only supports network access control for VPCs but not the classic network or the public network.

 ## TencentDB Security Group Management
-1. Log in to the [TencentDB for MariaDB console](https://console.cloud.tencent.com/mariadb), click an instance name in the instance list, and enter the instance management page.
+1. Log in to the [TencentDB for MariaDB console](https://console.cloud.tencent.com/mariadb), click an instance ID in the instance list, and enter the instance management page.
 2. Select **Data Security** > **Security Group** to manage TencentDB security groups.
 >!
 > 1. TencentDB shares the security group rules of CVM.
 You can match or adjust the rule priority as needed on the TencentDB security group management page.